scalalandio/chimney/docs/docs/cookbook.md

 As we can see:

   - there is an extra `Value.Empty` type
-  - this is not "flat" `sealed` hierarchy - `AddressBookType` wraps sealed hierarchy `AddressBookType.Value`, where each `case class` wraps the actual message
+  - this is not a "flat" `sealed` hierarchy - `AddressBookType` wraps sealed hierarchy `AddressBookType.Value`, where each `case class` wraps the actual message

 Meanwhile, we would like to extract it into a flat: